godaddy/warehouse.ai/README.md

 Warehouse allows for installation against a specific `dist-tag` via the `REGISTRY-ENVIRONMENT` header.
-Although `npm` does not allow for headers to be set directly, [carpenter] sets these headers internally during it's install process.
+Although `npm` does not allow for headers to be set directly, [carpenterd] sets these headers internally during it's install process.

 This is how multiple versions live and are built side-by-side in the same